nens/threedi-docs/source/d_qgis_plugin.rst

 .. figure:: image/d_qgisplugin_apiclient_choose_duration.png
     :alt: Choose duration

-Depending on the scenario option you have defined, the wizard will allow you provide the details of your scenario options.
+Depending on the scenario options you have defined, the wizard will allow you provide the details of your scenario options.

 **Initial conditions**